-As our Community faithfully continues the journey of the Brigidine Sisters, immersed in the teachings of the Gospels and living the core values with strength and kindness, Marian College will:
+As our Kildare Ministries Community faithfully continues the journey of the Brigidine Sisters, immersed in the teachings of the Gospels and living the Core Values with strength and kindness, Marian College will:

-- Establish an environment that capitalises on our natural tendency for learning and use exemplary teaching practice so that all students can learn effectively and with a sense of purpose.
+- Establish an innovative learning environment that uses exemplary teaching practice so that all students can learn with purpose and wonder.

 - Respect and promote the uniqueness of each individual and provide opportunities for all to navigate their own path in life, realise their potential, and contribute to the growth of the community.

-- Celebrate effort and excellence, both personal and communal, in order to enhance the capacity for growth and learning.
+- Celebrate effort and excellence in order to enhance the capacity for growth and learning.

-- Assert that justice requires a radical discomfort about the suffering of others and work to be an agent for change.
+- Assert that justice requires a radical discomfort and all work to be agents for change.